Metater/MetaVoiceChat/README.md

 - No code required
 - Many configurable settings
 - Voice activation detection and latching
-- Pooled data buffers with no runtime allocation
+- Pooled data buffers with no runtime allocat6ion
 - 16-bit PCM audio
 - "ECHO" compilation symbol to playback your own voice when testing
 - Functionality and events ([R3](https://github.com/Cysharp/R3) implementation) for